-1:27pm PT by Marisa Guthrie, Lacey Rose, Michael O'Connell
+1:27pm PT by Marisa Guthrie, Lacey Rose, Mikey O'Connell

 CBS Chief Leslie Moonves Arrives at Upfront to Standing Ovation: “So How’s Your Week Been?”